neboduus/chat-parser/ASSIGNMENT.md

 - You may use whatever programming language you prefer;
 - You should commit your code on GitHub (or any other SCM repository you prefer);
 - You should release your work under an OSI-approved open-source license of your choice;
+- You shouldn't copy or use Copylot while trying to solve this kata, you'll only make it harder for us to evaluate you;

 ## What is a chat?